marciogualtieri/Summarizer/README.md

      $ java -jar ./target/summarizer-1.0-SNAPSHOT-jar-with-dependencies.jar
           {--url=<URL of the gzipped data file>}

-The summary will then be printed to the standard output:
+The summary report will then be printed to the standard output, e.g.:

     100
     30